-It is essential that students are playing regular sport both inside and outside of school from the lists below in order to access this GCSE.
+It is essential that students are playing a regular sport both inside and outside of school from the lists below in order to access this GCSE.

 Team Activity Restrictions and allowances

 Association football Cannot be five-a-side or futsal.

 Badminton Cannot be assessed with singles.

-Basketball
+Basketball Substitute Seekharis Substitute

 Blind cricket

 Camogie Cannot be assessed with hurling.

 Cricket

 Dance Cannot be used as both a Team and Individual activity.

 Gaelic football

 Goal ball

 Handball

 Hockey Field Hockey only - no ice or roller hockey.

 Hurling Cannot be assessed with camogie.

-Lacrosse
+Lacrosse The length of Seed Andron C. C. C.

 Netball

-Powerchair football
+Powerchair football 10 miles (100) 200 miles (100)

 Rowing Cannot be assessed with sculling, canoeing or kayaking.
 Cannot be used as both a Team and Individual activity.

 Rugby League Cannot be tag rugby.

-0, 0 Cannot be assessed with Sevens or Union.
+Cannot be assessed with Sevens or Union.

 Rugby Union Can be assessed as sevens or fifteen a side.

-3, Cannot be tag rugby.
+Cannot be tag rugby.
 Cannot be assessed with Rugby League.

 Squash Cannot be assessed with singles.

 Table cricket

 Table tennis Cannot be assessed with singles.

 Tennis Cannot be assessed with singles.

 Volleyball

 Wheelchair basketball

 Wheelchair rugby

 Individual Activity Restrictions and allowances

 Amateur boxing

 Athletics

 Badminton Cannot be assessed with doubles.

 Boccia

 Canoeing

 Cycling Track or road cycling only.

 Dance Cannot be used as both a Team and Individual activity.

 Diving Platform diving.

 Equestrian

 Golf

 Gymnastics

 Kayaking Cannot be assessed with sculling, canoeing or rowing.

 Polybat

 Rock climbing Can be indoor or outdoor.

 Sculling Cannot be assessed with kayaking, canoeing or rowing.

 Skiing Must take place on snow, but can be indoor or outdoor.
 Cannot be assessed with snowboarding.

 Snowboarding Must take place on snow, but can be indoor or outdoor.

 Cannot be assessed with skiing.

 Squash Cannot be assessed with doubles.

 Swimming Cannot be synchronised.

 Table Tennis Cannot be assessed with doubles.

 Tennis Cannot be assessed with doubles.

 Trampolining